 Explore Whitehead Hall Meadows

-Whitehead Hall Meadows was part of Astley Colliery and was used as a recreation area for the villages, however during World War Two it was used for dumping colliery spoils.
-After the mining activity it was left derelict.
-Since then shrubs, wetland, woodlands and grasslands have developed to form valuable wildlife habitats.
-This introduced a number orchids including Northern Marsh, Southern Marsh, Leopard Spotted Southern Marsh, Common Spotted Orchid and hybrids of these.
-The nationally rare Willow Tit can also be found in the trees and shrubs in the area.
+Whitehead Hall Meadows was part of Astley Colliery and was used as a recreation area for the villagers, however during World War Two it accommodated the colliery spoil.
+Since then wetland, woodlands and grasslands have developed to form valuable wildlife habitats.
+Orchids thrive here including northern marsh, southern marsh, leopard spotted southern marsh, common spotted orchid and hybrids of these.
+The nationally rare willow tit can also be found in the trees and shrubs in the area.